Undergraduate Course Catalog 2015-2016

 Step III.
 Admission to the Internship and Graduate Phase of the Teacher Education Program

-Undergraduate seniors should apply to the Graduate School by November 1 in the first semester of the senior year for the final phase of the teacher education program.
+Undergraduate seniors should apply to the Graduate School in early November in the first semester of the senior year for the final phase of the teacher education program.
 Students with an undergraduate grade-point average of 3.2 or better admitted into the accelerated master's program may be allowed to begin the program in the second semester of the senior year, earning a maximum of twelve graduate credits.

 Undergraduate juniors with an undergraduate grade-point average of 3.2 or better should apply to the Graduate School in early February in the second semester of the junior year for the final phase of the teacher education program.
 Students with an undergraduate grade-point average of 3.2 or better admitted into the accelerated master's program may be allowed to begin the program in the first semester of the senior year, earning a maximum of twelve graduate credits during the senior year.